Allegra! A look at Romansh, Switzerland's fourth language

 Achieving recognition as an official language

 In the 19th century, the Canton of Graubünden encouraged Romansh speakers to learn German.
-This initiative was not to the liking of those concerned: people spoke out in defence of their language, and the Lia Rumantscha – the Romansh League – was founded in 1919.
+This initiative was not to the liking of those concerned: people spoke out in defence of their language, and the Lia Rumantscha – the umbrella organisation for the preservation and promotion of Romansh– was founded in 1919.

 Following a long struggle, Romansh became the fourth Swiss national language in 1938.
-That's when the Swiss people approved this status, with a majority of 91.6%!
+That's when the Swiss people approved this status, with a majority of 91.6%.
 It became an official language, which includes the right of Romansh speakers to use it in administrative matters, in 1996.
 Its use remains limited, however, and official texts are not always translated.
-And while Romansh speakers can write to the administration in their respective dialect, they will receive an answer in Rumantsch Grischun.
+And while Romansh speakers can write to the administration in their respective regional variety, they will receive an answer in Rumantsch Grischun.

 Romansh, a living language!

 It is not just within the borders of Graubünden that the future of this language is playing out.
 A large number of Romansh speakers leave their home canton for their studies or for professional reasons.
-Currently, 38% of them live outside the canton.
+Currently, almost 40% live outside the canton.
 Their diaspora is particularly dense in Zurich, the closest university city.
-A thousand Romansh speakers live there.
+Around a thousand Romansh speakers live there.

 This raises a crucial question: will these ‘emigrants’ preserve their native language or leave it behind in their new life?
 Many are attached to their culture, and new initiatives are being launched, such as creating Romansh-speaking day-care centres in Zurich and organising classes for children by the Quarta Lingua association in Zurich and Basel.
 This approach paves the way for the language to be passed along to the younger generation, thus ensuring its survival.